Protectorate of Bohemia and Moravia: Background

 On 16 March when Hitler proclaimed the protectorate, he declared: "For a thousand years the provinces of Bohemia and Moravia formed part of the Lebensraum of the German people."

 There was no real precedent for this action in German history.
 The model for the protectorate were the Princely states in India under the Raj.
-In just in the same way that Indian maharajahs in the Princely states were allowed a nominal independence, but the real power rested with the British resident stationed to monitor the maharajah, Hitler emulated this practice with the Protectorate of Bohemia-Moravia as the German media quite explicitly compared the relationship between the Reich Protector, Baron Konstantin von Neurath and President Emil Hácha to that of a British resident and an Indian maharajah.
-Neurath seems to be chosen as Reich Protector in because as a former foreign minister and a former ambassador to the United Kingdom, he was well known in London for his avuncular, but dignified manner, which were the personality traits associated with the popular image of a British resident.
-Hitler believed that emulating the Raj would make this violation of the Munich Agreement more acceptable to Britain, and as that proved not to be the case the German media launched a lengthy campaign denouncing British "hypocrisy".
+In the same way that Indian maharajahs in the Princely states were allowed a nominal independence, the real power rested with the British resident stationed to monitor the maharajah, Hitler emulated this practice with the Protectorate of Bohemia-Moravia as the German media quite explicitly compared the relationship between the Reich Protector, Baron Konstantin von Neurath and President Emil Hácha to that of a British resident and an Indian maharajah.
+Neurath seems to have been chosen as Reich Protector because, as a former foreign minister and a former ambassador to the United Kingdom, he was well known in London for his avuncular but dignified manner, which were personality traits associated with the popular image of a British person.
+Hitler believed that emulating the Raj would make this violation of the Munich Agreement more acceptable to Britain; as that proved not to be the case, the German media launched a lengthy campaign denouncing British "hypocrisy".
 The German authorities intentionally allowed the protectorate "all the trappings of independence" in order to encourage the Czech inhabitants to collaborate with them.
 However, despite the protectorate having its own postage stamps and presidential guard, real power lay with the Nazi authorities.